duong-28/duong-28/README.md

 <h1 align="center">Hi👋🏻, I'm Lucy</h1>

-- 🐣 Your friendly neighborhood Junior Software Engineer currently perfecting the fine art of surviving on instant noodles and students discounts
+- 🐣 Your friendly neighborhood developer currently perfecting the fine art of surviving on instant noodles and students discounts
 - 🌱 Pursuing Full-stack Development with She Codes Plus Brisbane (2024-25) 💖
 - 💫 Completing my Master of IT Programming in Feb 2025!
 - 📚 I'm always learning as much as I can, and have a very keen curiosity about Laravel